andkerosine/rainbowth/README.md

 ### Configuration

-The `palette` setting is a mapping of theme names to the list of colors to use for painting parentheses while using that theme, outermost first.
+The `palettes` setting is a mapping of theme names to the list of colors to use for painting parentheses while using that theme, outermost first.
 When using a theme not specified, the default ROYGBIV sequence will be used.

 ### Roadmap